wenjian80/soak8_lab/README.md

 #Login master

+#Your Parameters should have been in step 00, double check again
 #change your database ip in database.yaml
 #Eg sed -i 's/IPCHANGE/10.0.0.4/g' database.yaml
 #Check contents if it is change
 #more database.yaml

+#Your Parameters should have been in step 00, double check again
 #change your username and password in 10_Rcu.sh
 #Eg sed -i 's/UIDCHANGE/wenjian80@gmail.com/g' 10_Rcu.sh
 #Eg sed -i 's/PWDCHANGE/Welcome_1234#/g' 10_Rcu.sh
 #Check contents if it is change
 #more 10_Rcu.sh

+#Your Parameters should have been in step 00, double check again
 #change your database vcn in 10_Rcu.sh
 #Eg sed -i 's/VCNCHANGE/subnet11251534.vcn11251534.oraclevcn.com/g' 10_Rcu.sh
 #Check contents if it is change